 Regarding your motivation?

+There’s an inner strength that says we can’t fail.
+We don’t have the luxury to fail, even if things get difficult, we have to keep trying.
 And that is true, not only at the international level, but also at the national level.
 And in every moment of my personal life, but also of my working life, I have been confronted with many ideas, dreams and aspirations that, in order to achieve them, you have to go through a very complex process.
 And in those tough times what you have to do is, as a baseball coach would say, “Keep your eyeson the ball.”
 You have to keep your eye on the goal you’re trying to achieve, and it’s a conviction that we can’t fail.

 Privacy & Cookies Policy